RoboResearchers/RoboResearcher/README.md

 ### Reporter 🎤

--   Inputs: Results, info, plan, experiment, objective
+Inputs: Results, info, plan, experiment, objective
+Outputs: Report

--   Outputs: Report The info they request should be related to:
+The info they request should be:
 -   Anything related to the project

 The reporters job is to compile the results from the Analyst into a